 If your firm is rebranding, chances are good that you may also be planning a name change.
 Maybe your firm is involved in a merger or a spinoff.
 Perhaps you’re contending with legal issues that necessitate a new name.
 Or it could simply be that your firm needs to reposition itself in the market.
-Whatever the reason, one thing is certain: A name change brings additional complexity to the rebranding process.
+Whatever the reason, one thing is certain: A new name brings additional complexity to the brand change process.

 In order to successfully rebrand your firm with a new name, you’ll need to coordinate a larger number of dependencies and stakeholders.
 You’ll have to tend to the legal and regulatory ramifications of your new name.
 And you’ll need to consider ways to recapture any brand equity tied up with your firm’s old name.
 All of this will require more: more budget, more coordination, more details.